li-yanhao/neif/README.md

-# Video Signal-Dependent Video Noise Estimation via Inter-frame Prediction
+# Video Signal-Dependent Noise Estimation via Inter-frame Prediction

 This repo is the official implementation of the paper